jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Delete/kubectl-delete.md

 # kubectl Delete

-Allows you to change add edit and delete labels on resources.
+the `kubectl delete` allows you to delete resources by name, label, and namespace.

 ``` shell
 # set up